-Lonjev designs and manufacturers the market’s premier bath safety solutions to make your bath safer for all ages.
-The bathroom has long been designated by experts as a ‘hotspot’, an area in the house that requires special attention.
-Bathrooms have slippery surfaces such as showers and bathtubs and water from the shower and bathtub creates wet surfaces which may lead to instability.
+Lonjev designs and manufacturers the best folding shower chair to make your shower or bath safer for all ages and abilities.
+The bathroom has long been designated by experts as a ‘hotspot’, an area in the house that requires special safety attention.
+Bathrooms have slippery surfaces such as showers and bathtubs and water from the shower and bathtub create wet surfaces which may lead to slippery and unsafe conditions.

 More than one in three seniors fall each year, and more than 250,000 seniors visit an emergency room each year due to falls in the bathroom.
 Bathroom-related falls have broader implications as fall-related injuries may lead to head trauma, fractures and even an early death.

 Seniors may be more vulnerable to falling because of balance challenges.
 Side-effects from medications as well as difficulties with eyesight may also cause balance and stability issues.
 Seniors may exercise, stretch and perform mobility exercises to improve stability and mobility.

 Another great way to improve bath safety is to install and use bath aids such as grab bars, a folding shower chair, non-slip mats, toilet seat risers and transfer benches.
 Bath aids can improve mobility and stability in the bathroom as well as increase safety.